|

 marketing, financial or operations area.
 In that case it probably makes

+more sense to bring a consultant in to deal with specific issues.
 The part-time executive is an idea whose time has come!
 Before you do

 without or write that next "Help Wanted" ad, consider bringing in a part-time